marnelfr/back-to-symfony/README.md

 Given a resource related to many others.
 In a PUT or PATCH operation, unless we don't specify the embedded relation field, we must send back all the related resources.
-This is because the missing ones will be detached causing error or removed from the database if ``orphanRemoval`` is set to true.
+This is because the missing ones will be detached causing error or removed from the database if **cascade remove** is enabled.

 ## Groups' naming convention